 When clients are paying for advice, however, the conversation can look a lot different.
 To get the most bang for their buck, investors may be interested in a lot more than which mutual funds they buy.
 Investors can get advice on a host of other questions.
 For example, how much should I be saving?
 When is the best time to take social security?
 When can we retire?
 How do I take advantage of my employer’s benefit offerings?
 There are exceptions, but I truly believe there is a mindset shift when investors know they’re paying for advice instead of a product.

 4: Commissions incentivize an unethical practice called churning.

 Compliance departments monitor this by making sure excessive trades aren’t placed on a regular basis every, say, 12 months.
 If an advisor knows this, they might just wait 12 months, then take a look at the client’s account, find a few “poorly performing” stocks or mutual funds, and then call the investor to recommend selling those and buying something else.
 The advisor might have skirted the churning rule, but did that benefit the client?
-For reasons beyond the scope of this article, no. Even if you don’t know much about investing, it just doesn’t sound right.
+No. The reasons are beyond the scope of this article, but even if you don’t know much about investing, it just doesn’t sound right.

 5: Fees enable a better relationship between an investor and a fee-only investment advisor.

 Commissions are tough to keep track of.
 Sometimes they are buried in disclosures.
 They usually don’t show up on a statement and they simply reduce the return to the account.
 One of the ickiest feelings investors can experience is not knowing how much they are truly paying their advisor.